Interview with AMEE Keynote Speaker: Dr. Jamiu Busari

 Michaella Masters

 Yes, I’ll definitely be there.
 I think it sounds so interesting.
-And it’s very much on, obviously, people, as you’ve mentioned, judging people or grouping people together without, and you’ve mentioned, maybe subconsciously, maybe not meaning to.
-And I think it’s a conversation that’s necessary because it will make people reflect.
-And as you said, your aim is to have more of a conversation rather than a discussion or a presentation.
+And it’s very much about how people judge or group others together, sometimes subconsciously and without intending to.
+I think it’s a necessary conversation because it encourages reflection.
+As you said, the goal is to create dialogue rather than deliver a presentation or spark an argument.

 Then what have been probably the most significant milestones, would you say, in your medical career?
 I’m not sure if it is linked to your talk or to the subjects around the talk.
 What’s been the most significant milestone?